learn-co-curriculum/phase-0-html-using-browser-dev-tools/README.md

-# Dev Tools Super Power
+# Using Your Browser's Developer Tools

 ## Learning Goals